josephbharrison/oni/README.md

 # Oni

+![logo][logo]

-A cross-platform personalized development evironment (PDE)
+A cross-platform personalized development evironment with a ronin inspired aesthetic.

 ![desktop][desktop]